 These trade-oriented companies have displayed remarkable growth rates.
 The top twenty software firm exporters all recorded growth rates of more than 200 per cent between 1996-1997 and 1997-1998 (Taylor, 1998).
 Infosys Technologies, a top ten Indian software exporter, was listed on the NASDAQ in 1999.
 Exports accounted for 97 per cent of the company's revenues in 1998 (Kazmin, 1999a).
-Tata Consultancy Services, India's largest computer software and services company (Table 5.1) alone hired 4,000 new software engineers in 1999.
+Tata Consultancy Services, India's largest computer software and services company alone hired 4,000 new software engineers in 1999.
 The employment growth potential of these trade-led companies should not be underplayed (Schware, 1995).
 Although cost may be an initial factor in basing operations in developing countries, these economies are now seeking to upgrade and develop their skills and move into more sophisticated high value areas of software generation and development.

-4.3 Stages of Software Development Growth
+C. Stages of Software Development Growth

 India has had a profound influence on how stages in its software development had been conceptualized, as indicated by the four stage offshore development model.
-Yourdon (1992) has, for example, generated a similar, but wider 'stages of development' model (Table 4.1).
-Countries are seen as beginning with low value-added 'bodyshopping' and then start to evolve toward more autonomous offshore software customization and finally move toward more sophisticated package and product development.
-India moved from the first stage of maturity, (low value-added "bodyshopping") by the mid 1980s and by the late 1980s had evolved to more customized on-site development work (although even by 1990 most of its software exports were still based on these types of software services, unlike many other emerging software producing countries-Table 4.2).
+Yourdon (1992) has, for example, generated a similar, but wider "stages of development" model (table 4).
+Countries are seen as beginning with low value-added "bodyshopping" and then starting to evolve toward more autonomous offshore software customization and finally moving toward more sophisticated package and product development.
+India moved from the first stage of maturity, (low value-added "bodyshopping") by the mid 1980s and by the late 1980s, had evolved to more customized on-site development work (although even by 1990, most of its software exports were still based on these types of software services, unlike many other emerging software producing countries - table 5).
 By the mid 1990s, India evolved to the third stage of software maturity by building software products for overseas markets.
 (Bhatnagar and Madon, 1997).